Cocoanetics/DTFoundation/readme.markdown

 Usage
 -----

 The DTFoundation.framework is using the "Fake Framework" template put together by [Karl Stenerud](https://github.com/kstenerud/iOS-Universal-Framework).
 All categories employ Karl's LoadabeCategory hack to avoid having to use the -all_load linker flag.
+If your app does not use ARC yet (but DTFoundation does) then you also need the -fobjc-arc linker flag.

 1. Include the DTFoundation.framework in your project.
 2. Import the DTFoundation.h in your PCH file or include the individual header files where needed.